aisshwaryaa8-collab/stopwatch/Readme.md

 4. Click **Lap** to record a lap time while running.
 5. Click **Pause** to pause, and the button will change to **Resume** to continue.
 6. Click **Reset** to clear the timer and all lap records.

-## Author

-Built as Task-02 of the PRODIGY InfoTech Web Development Internship.